rmsk2/6502profiler/README.md

 `Model` can be `6502` or `65C02`.
 At the moment `MemSpec` can be `Linear16K`, `Linear32K`, `Linear48K`, `Linear64K`,
 `XSixteen512K` or `XSixteen2048K`.
 The linear memory specifications denote a contiguous chunk of memory starting at address 0 with a length of 16, 32, 48 or 64 kilobytes.
-The `XSixteen` memory specifications configure the emulator to use the memory model of the Commander X16 with either 512K oder 2048K of banked RAM.
+The `XSixteen` memory specifications configure the emulator to use the memory model of the Commander X16 with either 512K oder 2048K of banked RAM. `GeoRam_512K`and `GeoRam_2048K` can be used to emulate the memory model of the GeoRAM or NeoRAM cartridge, where the memory locations `$DFFE` and `$DFFF` select which 256 byte page of extended memory is banked into the address space starting at `$DE00`.

 `IoMask` and `IoAddrConfig` can be used to configure special I/O adresses that allow to exfiltrate data from the emulator by means of writing to a special virtual I/O address.